Jack Taylor (footballer, born 1998)

-Jack Henry Philip Taylor (born 23 June 1998) is a professional footballer who plays for club Ipswich Town.
+Jack Henry Philip Taylor (born 23 June 1998) is a professional footballer who plays as a defensive midfielder for club Ipswich Town.
 Born in England, he represents the Republic of Ireland national team.

 Club career

 Taylor was in the youth team at Chelsea for seven years, before joining Barnet in 2012.
 He made his senior debut as a 15-year-old when he came on as a substitute in a 3–1 Herts Senior Cup win over Hatfield Town on 3 December 2013.
 He signed a two-year professional contract in April 2016, and made his professional debut for the first team on 4 October 2016 in an EFL Trophy match against Norwich City.
 Taylor joined Hampton & Richmond Borough on loan for a month on 28 October 2016.
 He was recalled from loan in December, and made his league debut against Yeovil Town on 10 December.
 He agreed a new contract with the club in February 2017, and made 14 league appearances for Barnet in total during the 2016–17 season.

 On 1 August 2019, Taylor agreed a new three-year contract with Barnet.

 After being a standout player for Barnet in the early stages of the 2019–20 season, he joined Peterborough United on 7 January 2020 for an initial fee of £500,000.
 He scored 22 goals in 138 games for Posh.

 Taylor signed for Ipswich Town for an undisclosed fee on a three-year deal in June 2023.
 He scored on his debut for Ipswich in a 2-0 win over Bristol Rovers in the EFL Cup on 9 August 2023.